 Low-code/No-code: All hands on deck

-The rise of low-code/no-code platforms in the last few years, fuelled in part by the pandemic, has opened up a whole new world for the software industry.
+The rise of low-code/no-code platforms in the last few years, fueled in part by the pandemic, has opened up a whole new world for the software industry

 By Charlotte Qazi, Senior Engineer at BCG Digital Ventures